German minority in Poland

 The registered German minority in Poland (Mniejszość niemiecka w Polsce; Deutsche Minderheit in Polen) is a group of German people that inhabit Poland, being the largest minority of the country.
 As of 2021, it had a population of 144,177.

-German-speaking areas before their expulsion.

 Example of bilingual labeling in German and Polish on the town hall of the Polish village of Cisek.

 The German language is spoken in certain areas in Opole Voivodeship, where most of the minority resides, and in Silesian Voivodeship.
 German speakers first came to these regions (present-day Opole and Silesian Voivodeships) during the late Middle Ages.
 However, there are no localities in either Upper Silesia or Poland as a whole where German could be considered a language of everyday communication.
 The predominant home or family language of Poland's German minority in Upper Silesia used to be the Silesian German language (mainly Oberschlesisch (Upper Silesian dialect), but also Mundart des Brieg-Grottkauer Landes (dialect of the land of Brieg-Grottkau) was used west of Opole), but since 1945 Standard German replaced it as these Silesian German dialects went generally out of use except among the oldest generations which have by now completely died off.
 The German Minority electoral committee benefits from the provision in Polish election law which exempts national minorities from the 5% national threshold.

 In the school year of 2014/15 there were 387 elementary schools in Poland (all in Upper Silesia), with over 37,000 students, in which German was taught as a minority language (that is, at least for three periods of 45 minutes in a week), hence de facto as a subject.
 There were no minority schools with German as the language of instruction, though there were three asymmetrically bilingual (Polish–German) schools, where most subjects were taught through the medium of Polish.
 Most members of the German minority are Roman Catholic, while some are Lutheran Protestants (the Evangelical-Augsburg Church).